-The members of the National Council and of the Federal Council as well as the Federal Chancellor shall be elected for a term of office of four years.
-Judges of the Federal Supreme Court shall have a term of office of six years.
+The members of the National Council and of the Federal Council as well as the Federal Chancellor are elected for a term of office of four years.
+Judges of the Federal Supreme Court have a term of office of six years.